 We have all served, we have all been part of the greatest military force in history, we have all graduated from the most field tested leadership training, we’ve all been through the transition back to civilian life, and we are here for veterans and their families.
 We’ve Been There.

 The idea for Combined Arms began where many ideas do—around a dinner table with friends, three Houston-based veterans, each of us with our own post-military life story and each of us with our own unique transition journey.
-Having served our nation as an Air Force pilot, Army medic and Naval officer, we knew too many of our brothers and sisters who returned home after serving our country only to struggle in their transition to civilian life.
+With many of us having served, we knew too many of our brothers and sisters who returned home after serving our country only to struggle in their transition to civilian life.

 Each of us knew this process, as only someone who has ever transitioned out of the military can understand, and we recognized the confusion and the flaws in the process.
 We saw the need for an organization that could empower veterans to carefully and strategically navigate life post military and envision a life of impact and meaning.